-- A. Proposals that would result in the loss of cultural and community facilities (Use Class F) will only be supported if alternative and equivalent facilities are provided.
-Such re-provision will be required to demonstrate that the replacement facility is: - i. at least of an equivalent scale to the existing facility; and - ii. is in a generally accessible location to the community of the Neighbourhood Plan area; and - iii. is made available before the closure of the existing facility; and - iv. is of a quality fit for modern use. - B. Proposals for new/improved community facilities including shops selling essential items (Use Class F2a) will be encouraged subject to the following criteria: - i. the proposal would not have significant harmful impacts on the amenities of surrounding residents and the local environment; and - ii. the proposal would not have significant adverse impacts upon the local road network.
+- A. Proposals for a change of use that would result in the loss of cultural and community facilities will only be supported if alternative and equivalent facilities are provided or where there is evidence to prove that the facility is no longer required or that it is no longer viable.
+Such re-provision will be required to demonstrate that the replacement facility is: - i. at least of an equivalent scale to the existing facility; and - ii. is in a generally accessible location to the community of the Neighbourhood Plan area; and - iii. is, where possible, made available before the closure of the existing facility; and - iv. is of a quality fit for modern use. - B. Proposals for new/improved community facilities including shops selling essential items (Use Class F2a) will be encouraged subject to the following criteria: - i. the proposal would not have significant harmful impacts on the amenities of surrounding residents and the local environment; and - ii. the proposal would not have significant adverse impacts upon the local road network.

-Conformity Reference: NP Objective: 6; MDDC Local Plan Review: S1, S8, S10, S14, DM23; NPPF: 91, 92
+Conformity Reference: NP Objective: 6; Mid Devon Local Plan (adopted 2020): S1, S8, S10, S14, DM23; NPPF: 91, 92